MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 ## Permissions granted on the key vault to audience insights

-The following permissions are granted to audience insights on a linked key vault if either<!--note from editor: Edit okay?--> [Key Vault access policy](/azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](/azure/key-vault/general/rbac-guide?tabs=azure-cli) is enabled.
+The following permissions are granted to audience insights on a linked key vault if either [Key Vault access policy](/azure/key-vault/general/assign-access-policy?tabs=azure-portal) or [Azure role-based access control](/azure/key-vault/general/rbac-guide?tabs=azure-cli) is enabled.

 ### Key Vault access policy